7 must-have features for E-commerce websites.

 Our tips:

 Product recommendations are a great way to boost your average order value and increase overall sales, by creating natural, logical upsell and cross-sell opportunities.
-Amazon’s recommendation engine is estimated to be responsible for 35% of total sales.

 The more relevant the recommendation the more effective it is, which is why many E-commerce platforms have predictive recommendation functionality built-in.
 For example, Shopify’s recommendation algorithm uses sales data and product descriptions to show the customer a variety of products that are alike or often bought together.
 The product recommendations improve over time as new orders and product data become available.